vechain/node-healthcheck/.github/README.md

 ## Getting Started

-You can run the application with [node version 16.20.2](https://nodejs.org/dist/v16.20.2/), or in a container using docker.
+You can run the application with node, or in a container using docker.

 ### Configuration